Isaiah Foskey: New Orleans Saints

 Foskey was selected by the New Orleans Saints with the 40th overall pick in the second round 2023 NFL draft.
 As a rookie, he appeared in ten games in the 2023 season.

 On August 26, 2025, Foskey was waived by the Saints as part of final roster cuts.

 Cincinnati Bengals

 On September 9, 2025, Foskey was signed to the Cincinnati Bengals' practice squad.
+He was signed to the active roster on November 21.
+In eight appearances for Cincinnati, Foskey compiled four combined tackles.

+On January 5, 2026, the Bengals signed Foskey to a one-year contract extension.
+On August 30, 2026, Foskey was waived as part of final roster cuts and re-signed to the practice squad the next day.